 The Scheme covers both NDIS and non-NDIS disability workers and protects people with disability, including those who are not NDIS participants.
 This represents the majority of Victorians with disability who use support services.

 In Victoria, many bodies work together to support safe disability services.
-We work with other agencies and organisations, including other workforce regulators including:
+We work with other agencies and organisations, as well as other workforce regulators including: